 How did your partnership with The Produce Box begin?

-We’ve been working with The Produce Box for a good four years now.
+We’ve been working with The Produce Box for over a decade!
 They have a similar mission in wanting to support small-scale farmers throughout North Carolina.
 We are an easy and convenient way for them to do that.
 Every time Produce Box members make an order, they’re supporting our 45 small-scale farmers, and we think that’s fantastic!

 We are able to give The Produce Box the ability to buy as much as they need to sell in a given period.
 When people order our items off the menu, such as 55 pieces of Italian sausage for example, then the Produce Box can order accordingly so they don’t have to overbuy.